sgoadhouse/msox3000/README.md

 Alternatively, can add a path to this package to the environment variable PYTHONPATH or even add the path to it at the start of your python script.
 Use your favorite web search engine to find out more details.
+If you follow this route, you will need to also install all of the dependant packages which are shown below under Requirements.

 Even better, msox3000 is on PyPi.
-So you can simply use the following and the required depedancies should get installed for you:
+So you can simply use the following and the required dependancies should get installed for you:

 ```